 Unfortunately, removing these harmful spores from a wall often includes having to remove it from behind or inside the wall as well.
 To remove it from inside the walls, you first have to remove the drywall.
 Discard all of the materials you remove and replace with new to ensure it has not been exposed to any spores.
 Once the affected outer materials have been removed, you also need to completely remove and discard all insulation in the affected area.
 If you notice it on the wall studs and they cannot be replaced, make sure to thoroughly scrub the studs, even behind them and encapsulate them to ensure it is gone and/or the spores are contained.
 Replace the drywall and paint or seal.

-How to detect mold in walls?
+-to-detect-mold-in-walls">How to detect mold in walls?

 You can detect mold by using a viable mold test kit.
 Sometimes it’s easy to detect mold without a test.
 If there is a musty smell in an area like the attic or bathroom, that may be enough to suspect a possible mold infestation.
 For mold that cannot be seen, a mold test kit can help detect mold from collected samples around the area.
 The first step to detecting mold is to inspect the area with both nose and eyes.
 If there is a strange smell or an area that appears to be have mold, you should then buy a test kit.